ideacrew/atp_validator/README.md

 ## Building

-This project builds as a shaded jar, so build with:
+This project is built for deployment into a stand-alone jar.
+This compiles all the JRuby resources into a single jar that can be run by itself.
 ```
-mvn clean compile assembly:single
+ant dist
 ```

 ## Running

 This application runs in two modes:
 1. packet port mode: the application stays alive indefinitely receiving and sending messages using the port protocol, with packet size of 4.
 This is the default.
 2. oneshot mode: the application reads the XML file from standard in and prints the results on standard out, then exits.
 Run with `--oneshot` to activate this mode.
-Example: `cat example.xml | java -jar atp_validator-0.1.0-jar-with-dependencies.jar --oneshot`
+Example: `cat example.xml | java -jar atp_validator-0.2.0-jar-with-dependencies.jar --oneshot`

 ## Port Protocol